Agha Mohammad Khan Qajar: Conquest of Khorasan

 Agha Mohammad Shah now focused on Khorasan, which was under the rule of Nader Shah's blind and old grandson Shahrokh Shah.
 He had earlier been a vassal of the Durrani ruler, Ahmad Shah, but after the latter's death in 1772 had become a pawn of the chieftains who had taken control of the surrounding cities and towns of the Afsharid capital of Mashhad.
 The most prominent of these chieftains was most likely Eshaq Khan, who preserved Torbat-e Heydarieh as his center of operations.
 In the eastern parts of the Alborz, Kurdish chieftains ruled over several fortresses, such as Bojnord and Quchan.

 Agha Mohammad Shah first marched to Astarabad, and penalized the Turkmens who had been pillaging the city and its surroundings.
-He then continued to Mashhad, where the local chieftains, who knew of it was hopeless to resist, swiftly acknowledged his rule.
-Agha Mohammad Shah also demanded these local chieftains dispatch him hostages, who were sent to Tehran.
+He then continued to Mashhad, where the local chieftains, who knew it was hopeless to resist, swiftly acknowledged his rule.
+Agha Mohammad Shah also demanded these local chieftains to dispatch him hostages, who were sent to Tehran.
 When Agha Mohammad Shah reached Mashhad, Shahrokh, along with a prominent mujtahid named Mirza Mehdi, went to the Qajar encampment.
 There they were warmly received by Agha Mohammad Shah's nephew Hossein Qoli Khan.

-Shortly afterwards, Agha Mohammad Shah sent a force of 8,000 soldiers under Suleiman Khan Qajar, followed by Mirza Mehdi, to conquer Mashhad and affirm its citizens of the Shah's generosity.
-A day later, Agha Mohammad Shah, followed the customary of the famous Iranian shah Abbas I the Great, and entered Mashhad on May 14 by foot as a pilgrim to the Imam Reza shrine, whilst being teary eyed and kissing the ground.
+Shortly afterwards, Agha Mohammad Shah sent a force of 8,000 soldiers under Soleyman Khan Qajar, followed by Mirza Mehdi, to conquer Mashhad and affirm its citizens of the Shah's generosity.
+A day later, Agha Mohammad Shah, followed the customary of the famous Iranian shah Abbas the Great, and entered Mashhad on 14 May by foot as a pilgrim to the Imam Reza shrine, whilst being teary eyed and kissing the ground.
 His pilgrimage continued for 23 days, where he seemed to be unaware of the politics of the country.